home-assistant/home-assistant.io/source/_components/media_player.sonos.markdown

 ---
 layout: page
 title: "Sonos"
-description: "Instructions how to integrate Sonos devices into Home Assistant."
+description: "Instructions on how to integrate Sonos devices into Home Assistant."
 date: 2015-09-12 13:00
 sidebar: true
 comments: false